zerex21/CRUD-API/README.md

 $ npm run start:prod
 ```

--If you chosen :prod will be created folder build and then file index.js.You should open terminal write "cd build" and then "node index" and after you can open postman(example) for check app.
+-If you chosen :prod will be created folder dist and then file index.js.You should open terminal write "cd dist" and then "node index" and after you can open postman(example) for check app.
 ***

 ## Implementation details